oliverdoktor/brokertrans/README.md

 ```

 ## Usage
-Most input languages are supported, detection is automatic.
+Most input languages are supported, source language detection is automatic.
 Input the desired text and target language than hit "Translate"
 To free up memory from GPU without stopping the service hit the unload button